 The NHS reports “Most people can make enough vitamin D from being out in the sun daily for short periods with their forearms, hands or lower legs uncovered and without sunscreen from late March or early April to the end of September, especially from 11am to 3pm.
 It’s not known exactly how much time is needed in the sun to make enough vitamin D to meet the body’s requirements.”

-Other factors that inhibit absorption of Vitamin D include medical conditions such as Chron’s disease, Celiac Disease and Malabsorption Syndrome include:
+Other factors that inhibit absorption of Vitamin D include conditions such as Chron’s disease, Celiac Disease and Malabsorption caused by:

 - damage to the intestine from infection, inflammation, trauma, or surgery and prolonged use of antibiotics